17 Best Thanksgiving Pies That Can Be Delivered To Your Door

 If Michigan's signature state pie is cherry, Indiana's is undoubtedly the sugar cream pie.
 It is a very simple pie, as befits something with roots in the Shaker and Amish communities.
 Still, its enduring popularity also reflects the fact that it's something that can be scraped together when seasonal produce is out of season and fancier stuff like chocolate, coconut, and nuts are in short supply.
 One thing that makes sugar pie the most Hoosier of desserts is the fact that the first known recipe dates to 1816, which just so happens to be the very year that Indiana signed on as a state.

 My Sugar Pie, no surprise, is an Indiana-based company, and its signature item is its Hoosier sugar cream pie.
 Its pie is made from just eight ingredients: sugar, cream, flour, butter, shortening, cornstarch, salt, and a pinch of nutmeg for flavoring.
 This spice gives the pie a slight eggnog taste that would make it a perfect dessert for Christmas as well as Thanksgiving.
-The pie itself is priced at $36, but what with the two-day shipping and handling costs, which are based on zip code, the total is more likely to come in around $70.
+The pie itself is priced at $36, but with shipping and handling costs, which are based on zip code, the total is more likely to come in around $70.
 One note on Thanksgiving delivery, however: My Sugar Pie writes that Wednesday, November 23rd is all booked up as a delivery date already, so you might want to get in your orders ASAP before Tuesday the 22nd sells out, as well.

 10. Jelly Jar Mini Pies from Peggy Jean's Pies